garhow/riot/README.md

 The game is in *very* early stages of development and bug reports are highly appreciated!

-The Riot homepage can be found at [riot.mersh.com](https://riot.mersh.com/).

-The latest stable release binaries (source included) can be found [here](https://git.mersh.com/riot/riot/releases/latest).

 ## How to play
 These are the default key bindings for playing Riot.